Patrickcpoole/venU2.0/README.md

 # VenU

 This is VenU, a concert application that helps users find local concerts, share information about “Underground” events, and save shows to a calendar within the app.
+The app is also connected to the Spotify API so users can sample the top songs of artists the artists they are currently viewing.

 ## Table of Contents